Alanxio/Balatro-DS-Port-alanxio/README.md

 ##  Improvements

-Now system for finding what the current hand played is working!
-Now only the played hands will count meanwhile the other cards will be discarded whitout be added to the chips counter.
+- Now system for finding what the current hand played is working!
+Now only the played hands will count meanwhile the other cards will be discarded **BUT** the chips will be added whether they are part of the hand played or not

+- Fixed UI menu problems

 ## Errors
 - The UI of the menu is a mess...
 Still working on it!